Turn a Photo to a Pencil Sketch in Photoshop

 How to turn the photo into a pencil sketch

-I used Photoshop 2021 but every step works with Photoshop 2022 or newer.
+I used Photoshop 2021 but every step works with Photoshop 2022 and 2023.
 You can get the latest Photoshop version here.

 These first steps will turn the image into a black and white sketch.